CS-433/ml-project-2-win-function-p2/README.md

 - Matplotlib

 - Make sure thorax_only.csv and the image folder "ants" are inside the project's folder
-- Add our model weights (best.pt) to the folder to test our finetuned model.
+- Add our model weights (.pt file) to the folder to test our finetuned model.

 Install dependencies using:
 `pip install -r requirements.txt`